andresbott/ansible-autodoc/README.md

 ### improvements
 * improve the default templates : ongoing task
 * improve the documentation : ongoing task
-* add @autodoc tag, for enabling and disabling parts of the template & document
+* add @autodoc tag, to use as flags for specific templates, i.e # @autodoc tags:hidden #
+to hide the render of tags section
 * add annotation personalization by extending annotation definition in configuration file
 * document annotation personalization